mhucka/mediawiki-google-spreadsheet-extension/README.md

 If the attribute `wikitext` is supplied, the entire string to be returned is first handed to the MediaWiki parser, and the result of *that* is what is actually returned.
 The attribute `wikitext` takes no value.

-By default, this plug-in will make a single call to Google to get the entire spreadsheet's contents in one read, then do the cell value lookups internally in this plug-in.
+By default, this extension will make a single call to Google to get the entire spreadsheet's contents in one read, then do the cell value lookups internally in this extension.
 Depending on the size of the spreadsheet, the speed of your server, and the number of uses of `<gscellvalue>` in a given MediaWiki page, this approach may be slower than doing two separate reads together with using the Google spreadsheets query API.
-If the attribute `bigtable` is supplied, this plug-in will make two separate calls to Google rather than read the whole spreadsheet into memory in one call.
+If the attribute `bigtable` is supplied, this extension will make two separate calls to Google rather than read the whole spreadsheet into memory in one call.

 Note that string matches are performed in a case-*sensitive* manner.
 (I.e., "Foo" is not considered to be the same as "foo".)